ualex73/monitor_docker/info.md

     containers:
     ...
 ```
+*NOTE*: The integration supports multiple Docker instances, but you can only define 1 TLS configuration which is applied to all (thus you cannot mix TCP with and without TLS).
 6. **Question:** Can create, delete or re-create of a container be implemented in the integration?
     **Answer:** The used Docker library has no easy (and safe) way to handle such functionality.
 Please use *docker-compose* to handle such operations.
 If anybody can make this fully and safe working, I am happy to merge the PR
 7. **Question:** Can you add more security to a switch?